rwinlib/imagemagick6/readme.md

 For some reason drawing, expecially text, is still very slow on Windows.
 Perhaps there is an issue with font finding.
 I have disabled fontconfig in imagemagick but it is still used by cairo and pango.

+## Performance Bug

+Due to a strange performance issue in freetype I have commented out:

+    flags|=FT_LOAD_TARGET_LIGHT;

+In `src/magick/annotate.c`.
+This led to a 10x speedup.
+Hopefully we'll find the real problem.